v2ray/domain-list-community/README.md

 ## Structure of data

-All data are under `data/` directory.
+All data are under `data` directory.
 Each file in the directory represents a sub-list of domains, named by the file name.
 File content is in the following format.

 ```
 # comments
 include:another-file
-domain:google.com @attr1 @att2
+domain:google.com @attr1 @attr2
 keyword:google
 regex:www\.google\.com
 full:www.google.com
 ```

-Syntax:
+**Syntax:**

 * Comment begins with `#`.
 It may begin anywhere in the file.
 The content in the line after `#` is treated as comment and ignored in production.
 * Inclusion begins with `include:`, followed by the file name of an existing file in the same directory.